Jessica Carter Altman: Early life and education

 Jessica Carter Altman was born in Potomac, Maryland, to Lynda Carter and Robert A. Altman.
 She grew up in a creative household, with her mother being a celebrated actress and singer and her father a successful attorney and founder of ZeniMax Media, the owners of Bethesda Softworks and their Fallout and Elder Scrolls video game franchises.
 As a child, she would play with her mother's Wonder Woman memorabilia, including the Lasso of Truth and the Bracelets of Submission, which were kept in a family display cabinet.

-Carter Altman earned her undergraduate degree in psychology from the University of Michigan and later obtained a Juris Doctor degree from the university’s law school in 2017.
-After passing the bar, she worked in law before transitioning to pursue music full-time.

 Music career

-Jessica Carter Altman launched her music career in the late 2010s, performing while in law school.
-Upon graduation she recorded her first EP on weekends in Nashville with producer Jason Lehning, while working full-time at a law firm.

 She released her debut EP, No Rules, in 2020, showcasing a blend of modern pop with introspective songwriting.
 She then left law to pursue music full time and a series of singles and EPs followed, leading up to the release of her debut album Aftermath in 2024.
 Earlier that year she completed tours opening for BBMak (whom she'd met through opening for O-Town in 2021) as well as Tyler Hilton.

 Her collaborations have included studio and live duets with Lynda Carter, as well as working with the American alternative rock band Wheatus on an acoustic rendition of their 1990s signature hit “Teenage Dirtbag”.

 Law and advocacy

 Carter Altman practiced law at Gibson, Dunn & Crutcher and has remained active in philanthropic legal efforts since leaving the firm in 2020.
-She has spoken on issues including mental health and women's rights, and works with charitable organizations including The Innocence Project and the DC Volunteer Lawyers Project.